Boards need to understand the value in diversity and act now. We explore the topic and provide an action list for board chairs.

 A growing trend toward disclosure of nonfinancial information

-In the face of mounting pressure to be transparent, an increasing number of organizations are choosing to report on sustainability or corporate social responsibility (CSR).
-Sustainability reports help internal and external stakeholders understand how well the organization adheres to the "triple bottom line" of environmental, social and economic performance.
+In the face of mounting pressure to be transparent, an increasing number of organisations are choosing to report on sustainability or corporate social responsibility (CSR).
+Sustainability reports help internal and external stakeholders understand how well the organisation adheres to the "triple bottom line" of environmental, social and economic performance.